-Although CES previously expected 2020 capital expenditures to be at or below 2019 levels, in light of recent developments in the global oil and gas markets, the Company has suspended all non-essential capital expenditures and currently expects 2020 capital expenditures to be up to \$30.0 million.
-CES will adjust these levels as required as conditions continue to unfold.
+Although CES previously expected 2020 capital expenditures to be at or below 2019 levels, in light of recent developments in the global oil and gas markets, the Company has suspended all non-essential capital expenditures and currently expects 2020 capital expenditures to be up to \$30.0 million, a 40% reduction from the original 2020 capex plan of \$50.0 million.
+CES will continue its disciplined and prudent approach to capital expenditures and is currently reviewing 2021 planned expenditures which will be adjusted as required as conditions continue to unfold.

-CES continues to believe that coming out of this downturn it can further grow its share of the oilfield consumable chemical markets in which it competes.
+CES continues to believe that coming out of this downturn it can continue to grow its share of the oilfield consumable chemical markets in which it competes.
 CES also believes that competitor consolidations and business failures will provide further opportunities for CES in a recovery scenario.
 CES sees the consumable chemical market increasing its share of the oilfield spend as operators continue to: drill longer reach laterals and drill them faster; expand and optimize the utilization of pad drilling; increase the intensity and size of their fracs; and require increasingly technical and specialized chemical treatments to effectively maintain existing cash flow generating wells and treat growing production volumes and water cuts from new wells.

-CES' strategy is to utilize its decentralized management model; its vertically integrated manufacturing model; its problem solving through science approach; its patented and proprietary technologies; and its superior people and execution to increase market share.
+CES' strategy is to continue to use its decentralized management model; its vertically integrated manufacturing model; its problem solving through science approach; its patented and proprietary technologies; and its superior people and execution to increase market share.
 By being basic in the manufacture of the consumable chemicals it sells, CES continues to be price competitive and a technology leader.
 Operators require increasingly technical solutions and deeper customer-centric coverage models to meet their needs.
 CES believes that its unique value proposition makes it the premier independent provider of technically advanced consumable chemical solutions to the North American oilfield.